Mass spectrometry: Theoretical example

 The following describes the operation of a spectrometer mass analyzer, which is of the sector type.
 (Other analyzer types are treated below.)
 Consider a sample of sodium chloride (table salt).
 In the ion source, the sample is vaporized (turned into gas) and ionized (transformed into electrically charged particles) into sodium (Na+) and chloride (Cl−) ions.

-Sodium atoms and ions are monoisotopic, with a mass of about 23 u.
+Sodium atoms and ions are monoisotopic, with a mass of about 23 daltons (symbol: Da or older symbol: u).
 Chloride atoms and ions come in two stable isotopes with masses of approximately 35 u (at a natural abundance of about 75 percent) and approximately 37 u (at a natural abundance of about 25 percent).

 The analyzer part of the spectrometer contains electric and magnetic fields, which exert forces on ions traveling through these fields.
 The speed of a charged particle may be increased or decreased while passing through the electric field, and its direction may be altered by the magnetic field.

 The magnitude of the deflection of the moving ion's trajectory depends on its mass-to-charge ratio.
-Lighter ions get deflected by the magnetic force more than heavier ions (based on Newton's second law of motion, F = ma).
-The streams of sorted ions pass from the analyzer to the detector, which records the relative abundance of each ion type.
+Lighter ions are deflected by the magnetic force to a greater degree than heavier ions (based on Newton's second law of motion, F = ma).

+The streams of magnetically sorted ions pass from the analyzer to the detector, which records the relative abundance of each ion type.
 This information is used to determine the chemical element composition of the original sample (i.e. that both sodium and chlorine are present in the sample) and the isotopic composition of its constituents (the ratio of 35Cl to 37Cl).

 Creating ions

 The ion source is the part of the mass spectrometer that ionizes the material under analysis (the analyte).
-The ions are then transported by magnetic or electric fields to the mass analyzer.

 Techniques for ionization have been key to determining what types of samples can be analyzed by mass spectrometry.

 Electron ionization and chemical ionization are used for gases and vapors.

 In chemical ionization sources, the analyte is ionized by chemical ion-molecule reactions during collisions in the source.
 Two techniques often used with liquid and solid biological samples include electrospray ionization (invented by John Fenn) and matrix-assisted laser desorption/ionization (MALDI, initially developed as a similar technique "Soft Laser Desorption (SLD)" by K. Tanaka for which a Nobel Prize was awarded and as MALDI by M. Karas and F. Hillenkamp).